glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 The repository have the responsibility to abstract the data access from other business logic.
-Usually a repository have a instance of a data source to get the data from it, then map to a domain model and return to business logic, in this pattern the repository delegates the data access policies and mapping to a data sources but it reamains an abstraction layer for bussiness logic.
+Usually a repository have a instance of a data source to get the data from it, then map it to a domain model and return to business logic, in this pattern the repository delegates the data access to the policies and the apping to a data sources but it reamains an abstraction layer for bussiness logic.

 The Repository have one of several policies to ask for data, that depends of